Which AI Model Should You Use? The Complete 2026 Guide

 Which AI is best for coding?

-Claude Opus 4.6 leads coding benchmarks at 64.0% on SWE-Bench Verified.
-Claude Code is #1 on the SWE-bench terminal leaderboard.
+Claude is the strongest pick for whole-codebase work: Anthropic publishes a 200K token context window, extendable to 1M, and ships Claude Code as a terminal agent that reads your repository directly.
 For daily IDE coding, Cursor and GitHub Copilot are the most practical.
 Most developers use Claude Code for complex tasks and Cursor or Copilot for inline completions.

 Which AI is best for writing?

-Claude Opus 4.6 consistently produces the highest quality writing across all genres — professional, creative, technical, and academic.
+Claude consistently produces the highest quality writing across all genres: professional, creative, technical, and academic.
 ChatGPT is faster for short-form content like emails and social posts.
 For research-backed writing, use Perplexity for sourced facts, then Claude for the draft.

 Which AI is best for research?